 Top Attractions in Orlando: Best Things to See and Do with Kids

 Orlando is Florida’s most visited city, and for good reason!
 Orlando is known for its theme parks, but there’s so much more to see when visiting Central Florida.
 Swim with dolphins, zipline over alligators, book a boat or kayak tour, see a real space shuttle, and more.
+And you can save money on admission tickets at some of these attractions with the Go City Pass!
 Read on for all of our favorite family-friendly Orlando attractions.

 Looking for somewhere to stay on your Orlando attractions trip?
 We've rounded up the Best Orlando Hotels for Families and the Best Hotel Water Parks in Orlando.
 If you prefer to camp, check out these awesome Florida campgrounds!